terrorizer1980/Checkout-Java-SDK/README.md

 ## Usage
 ### Binaries

 It is not mandatory to fork this repository for using the PayPal SDK.
-You can refer https://developer.paypal.com/docs/checkout/reference/server-integration for configuring and working with SDK without forking this code.
+You can refer [PayPal Checkout Server SDK](https://developer.paypal.com/docs/checkout/reference/server-integration) for configuring and working with SDK without forking this code.

 For contirbuting or referrring the samples, You can fork/refer this repository.